MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 ## Prerequisites

 * An active Azure subscription.
 If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/).
-* The ability to deploy one of the WLS Azure Applications listed at [What are solutions for running Oracle WebLogic Server on Azure Virtual Machines?](/azure/virtual-machines/workloads/oracle/oracle-weblogic)
+* The ability to deploy one of the WLS on Virtual Machines Azure Applications listed at [What are solutions for running Oracle WebLogic Server on Azure Virtual Machines?](/azure/virtual-machines/workloads/oracle/oracle-weblogic)
 * A terminal for SSH access to virtual machines.

 ## Deploy WLS on Azure